Chewy, nutty Pecan Pie Blondies are the perfect fall treat. All the decadent taste of pecan pie in an easy handheld cookie bar!

 • Pour over batter in dish.
 Bake for 30 minutes.
 Remove and cool completely.
 Drizzle with melted chocolate.

 • For best slicing, refrigerate for an hour first.
-Store in airtight container at room temperature for up to 3 days.
+Store in airtight container at room temperature for up to one week.
 ENJOY.

 Notes